Slipperboard/firmware/README.md

 ## Development Setup

 1. Install the [PlatformIO CLI](https://platformio.org/install).
-2. (Optional) Install the Wokwi CLI with `npm install -g @wokwi/cli` to run the emulator.
+2. (Optional) Install the Wokwi CLI with `curl -L https://wokwi.com/ci/install.sh | sh` to run the emulator.
 3. Clone this repository and run `make build` to compile the firmware.

+## Dev Container

+This repository includes a [dev container](https://containers.dev/) configuration for VS Code.
+Open the project in VS Code and choose **Reopen in Container** to get a fully configured environment with PlatformIO, Wokwi CLI, and all required tools.
+You can also launch the container from the command line with `make env`.
+Any build output in the container appears in the repository directory on the host.
+The CI workflow runs a **healthcheck** job that builds this container and executes `make build` within it to verify the environment stays healthy.

 ## Directory Layout